 Race Relations Month

-Since 1990, Saskatoon City Council has proclaimed March Race Relations Month.
+Saskatoon City Council has proclaimed March Race Relations Month every year since 1990.
 The month includes the International Day for the Elimination of Racial Discrimination (March 21) which the City marks with the presentation of the annual Living in Harmony Awards.
-The International Day for the Elimination of Racial Discrimination is observed annually on March 21st in commemoration of the Sharpeville Massacre (March 21, 1960) where police officers opened fire on a crowd of Black people.
-The crowd had assembled in Sharpeville, a Black township in South Africa, in order to partake in a peaceful demonstration against Apartheid "pass laws".

 Several activities are planned for the month of March in recognition of cultural diversity and race relations.